przell/openeo-r-udf/README.md

 1. The user uploads his/her script from the client nodes to the backends along with the process graph
 2. The backend executes the process graph and encounters the UDF in the process graph
-3. The backend seeks the services of the UDF service to execute the user's script and sends the script and intermediate data to the service through appropriate means (file-based service, RESTful web-service etc.)
+3. The backend seeks the services of the UDF service to execute the user's script and sends the script and intermediate data to the service through appropriate means
 4. The UDF service executes the script on the data and sends the result back to the backend.
 5. The backend receives the data and continues executing the process graph until the final result is obtained.
 6. The backend sends the completed result to the user's client node.